-An additional \$35.00 per two weeks will be added to the total cost of tuition for your child's spending account.
+An additional \$50.00 per two weeks will be added to the total cost of tuition for your child's spending account.
 This money will be used at the Camp Store, where campers purchase drinks, snacks, toiletries, and small toys.
 The Camp Store is opened 3 to 4 times per week.
 The spending account money will also be used on special field trips.

 We are mindful of how much each camper spends and do not encourage anyone to go over their account total.
 At the end of camp, you will be given the option to have any leftover funds refunded to you, or donate it to our Scholarship Fund.
-If your camper did go over the allotted amount, we will send a bill.
+If your camper does go over by a small amount, we will send a bill.